EarthObservationSimulator/orbitpy/docs/orbitpy.util_module.rst

 Description
 ^^^^^^^^^^^^^

 This module is a collection of utility classes and functions used by the :code:`orbitpy` package.
-They are all described as follows.

 ``StateType``